 The school my child attends has won an Edward in the past.
 Can it be nominated again?

 Yes.
 The nomination must be for doing something different to when they won before.
 You must be able to show what they have changed, or if they are doing something new.

 We will try to present the award in National Epilepsy Week.
 This year National Epilepsy Week is 14-20 May.
 We will talk to the winners to arrange the best time to present the award.

 Where can I find out more about what schools should be doing to support pupils with epilepsy?

-The Epilepsy Action website has information on statutory requirements for schools and other educational settings.
+Our website has more information on the legal requirements for schools and educational settings.
+You can find more information at www.epilepsy.org.uk/education

 Epilepsy Action has also produced a free online course for staff working in schools to help them improve support for students with epilepsy.
 It includes: